“In the world you will have tribulation, but take courage; I have overcome the world” (John 16:33).

 Stay faithful.
 Don’t let your faithfulness depend on what others do.
 “Though He slay me,” Job said of the Lord, “yet will I trust Him” (Job 13:15).

 Four.
-We the preachers sometimes bring trouble on ourselves.
+We the preachers sometimes are the trouble-makers.

-You wondered if I was going to get around to this?
-No pastor is perfect, and some of us are flawed in severe ways.
+You wondered if I was going to get around to this.
+No pastor is perfect, and many of us are flawed in severe ways.
 We may be shallow in our Scriptural understanding, lazy in our personal habits, immature in our behavior and impossible in our expectations of others.
-We can be demanding of the church.
+We can be demanding of the congregation.
 We may neglect our family or overindulge them.
 We may spend too much time on the golf course and not enough time on our knees.
+We may likewise be too spiritual, too religious for our own good.
+The Preacher said in Ecclesiastes 7:16, “Do not be overly righteous, nor be overly wise; Why should you destroy yourself?”
+(This is said to have been a favorite text for Martin Luther.)

-There is no limit to the way pastors sometimes fail God and abandon their responsibilities.
-So, when trouble erupts in the church, they may have brought it on themselves.
+There is no limit to the ways pastors may fail God and abandon their responsibilities.
+So, when trouble erupts in the church, many may have brought it on themselves.

 I’m not naïve.
 I know full well that many unemployed pastors deserved being cut loose, and some should never be allowed back into a pulpit.
-As for their families, who hurt and grieve over how they perceive their dad or husband was treated, that’s the collateral damage from the misbehavior of the one they trusted.
-He will have to take the blame.
+As for their families who hurt and grieve over how they perceive their dad or husband was treated, that’s the collateral damage from the misbehavior of the one they trusted.
+He will have to shoulder the blame.

 We will leave it to the Lord to sort all this stuff out.
 That’s why He alone is qualified to judge.
 He knows the thoughts and intents of every heart.
-No actions, no harsh words, are unseen by Him.
+No actions, no harsh words, no thought of ours goes unseen by Him.

 God bless you, faithful servant of the Lord.